backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Types of ELBs.md

 - **Health checks can fail** for the following reasons:
 	- The *security group* of the EC2 instance does not allow for traffic from the security group of the Application Load Balancer.
 	- The *route* for the health check is *misconfigured*.

-> [!tip]- How to encrypt the traffic between ALB and EC2 since TLS termination happens at ALB
-> Use an Application Load Balancer (ALB) with an **HTTPS listener**, then *install SSL certificates on the ALB and EC2 instances*.

 ### Target Groups
 - *Health checks happen at the target group level*.